BCarnaval/UniTeX/README.md

 ### PDF viewer (optional)

-A pdf viewer like [Skim](https://skim-app.sourceforge.io/), [Zathura](https://pwmt.org/projects/zathura/index.html) and [SumatraPDF](https://www.sumatrapdfreader.org/free-pdf-reader) is also fun to have when working on LaTeX projects.
+A responsive pdf viewer like [Skim](https://skim-app.sourceforge.io/), [Zathura](https://pwmt.org/projects/zathura/index.html) and [SumatraPDF](https://www.sumatrapdfreader.org/free-pdf-reader) is also a must have when working on LaTeX projects.
+These are some viewers that provide automatic refresh on file change and this is why they are working very well with `latexmk`.

 # Installation